tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.graph_editor.md

 to be used like an immutable python object.

-A common problem when using views is that they can get out-of-sync with the data they observe (in this case, a tf.Graph).
-This is up to the user to insure that this doesn't happen.
-To keep on the safe sife, it is recommended that the life time of subgraph views are kept very short.
+A common problem when using views is that they can get out-of-sync with the data they observe (in this case, a `tf.Graph`).
+This is up to the user to ensure that this doesn't happen.
+To keep on the safe side, it is recommended that the life time of subgraph views are kept very short.
 One way to achieve this is to use subgraphs within a "with make_sgv(...) as sgv:" Python context.

 To alleviate the out-of-sync problem, some functions are granted the right to modified subgraph in place.
 This is typically the case of graph manipulation